THE VOLGA GERMANS IN PORTLAND

 John and his first wife, Katharina.
 This photo appears to have been taken in Portland around 1890.
 Courtesy of Sherrie Gettman Stahl.

-In 1890, John and his family are residing on the south side of Elliott Street, 2 lots east of Helm and he continues working for the NPTC as a carpenter.
-John's daughter, Anna Marie, and her husband Gottlieb had arrived in Portland and were living near the Willamette River on the north side of Russell Street between Goldsmith and the railroad.
-This location was in the Brendles Addition adjacent to the Albina railroad shops.
-It is possible that their family home was damaged or destroyed during the flood of 1894.
+In 1890, John and his family resided on the south side of Elliott Street, two lots east of Helm, and he continued working for the NPTC as a carpenter.
+John's daughter, Anna Marie, and her husband, Gottlieb, had arrived in Portland and were living near the Willamette River on the north side of Russell Street, between Goldsmith and the railroad.
+This location was in the Brendles Addition, adjacent to the Albina railroad shops.
+It is possible that their family home was damaged or destroyed during the 1894 flood.

 John was the uncle of Caspar Göttmann and the step-brother of Caspar's mother, Katharina Margaretha Klippert.
-It is likely that John encouraged Caspar and his family to settle in Portland.
-The Göttmann's arrived in the Spring of 1891.
+John likely encouraged Caspar and his family to settle in Portland.
+The Göttmanns arrived in the Spring of 1891.

 Another daughter, Nancy, was born in July 1890 in California.